 In the event of unsporting behavior please remind the offending person or team to act in an appropriate manner.
 If the behavior persists, individuals are encouraged to register a complaint with the IM director by filing a complaint form with the IM office.
 Complaints will be investigated and players or teams will be warned.
 If two formal complaints are substantiated the individual or team will be suspended for one game.
 If another complaint is substantiated the individual or team will be banned for the remainder of the season.

 Please help us maintain the gym floors by encouraging your team members to wear appropriate shoes in the gym (no black soled shoes, sandals or cleats).

 Any team or individual that fails to be ready for a contest after five minutes of the scheduled game time will forfeit to the opponent.
 Forfeited contests will not be rescheduled.
 Teams with two forfeits during league play will not be eligible for tournament play.

 T-shirts will be awarded to winners of special designated events and leagues.

 Insurance and liability

 All individuals who participate in IM activities will be doing so at their own risk.
 Each participant is responsible for knowing what their own physical and psychological capabilities are and they are responsible for their participation within the program.
 Participants are encouraged to have a physical examination before they participate in an IM event.
-Please remind your teammates that they are required to sign a waiver to release all risk and harm from the IM program and Calvin College .
+Please remind your teammates that they are required to sign a waiver to release all risk and harm from the IM program and Calvin University .
 In addition this waiver authorizes IM staff to seek emergency medical services for team members with the understanding that they are responsible for any expenses incurred.